rjanapa/rjanapa/URLShortener.md

 ● 62 characters(0..9,a..z,A..Z), 7 positions = 62^7 = (2^6)^7 = 2^42 = (2^10)(2^10)(2^10)(2^10)(2^2) = 4 trillion<br>

 Step 4b<br>
-For each microservice, Check whether each tier needs to scale<br><br>
+For each microservice, Check whether each tier needs to scale<br>
 ● Need to scale for storage (storage and cache tiers)<br>
 ● Need to scale for throughput (CPU/IO)<br>
 ● Need to scale for API parallelization<br>